-- Provides recognition of your expertise, experience and commitment
+- Recognition of your expertise, experience and commitment

-- Provides a framework to support your future career development
+- A framework to support your future career development

-- Demonstrates your commitment to employers, colleagues and clients
+- Ability to demonstrate your commitment to employers, colleagues and clients

-- Creates a broader community of scientists working across a huge range of sectors and disciplines
+- Access to a broader community of scientists working across a huge range of sectors and disciplines